- Aeronautical Information Management

 It is IAA policy to allow foreign registered aircraft, without an EASA/ICAO Certificate of Airworthiness, operate in Ireland on a temporary basis.
 Flight Permits, or equivalent, are only valid for operations within the State of Registration.

-UK and French registered Classic and Vintage aircraft, compliant with IAA AN A19 may visit Ireland for a period of up to 28 days per visit.
+Classic and Vintage aircraft registered in a Member State of the European Civil Aviation Conference (ECAC), compliant with IAA AN A19 may visit Ireland for a period of up to 28 days per visit.
 The aircraft may make multiple visits per year.